lucas-broido/raspi-audio/README.md

 - Installs and configures BlueZ + bluez-alsa for Bluetooth A2DP audio
 - Sets up a custom `bt-agent` systemd service
 - Configures auto-discoverability and reconnect behavior
+- The bluetooth device name will be called the same as your Raspberry Pi host name

 ### Spotify

 - Installs Raspotify
 - Configures a friendly device name, high bitrate, and volume normalization
+- Your Raspberry Pi will show up as a Spotify device when you open the app

 ### Audio Output